yixin0829/mongodb-dev-cert-prep/README.md

-# 🚀 MongoDB Associate Developer Certification Exam Prep
+# 🚀 MongoDB Associate Dev Certification Exam Prep

 Study guide + practice questions for preparing [MongoDB Associate Developer Certification Exam](https://learn.mongodb.com/pages/mongodb-associate-developer-exam).

-This repo is a by-product of my preparation for the exam.
+This repo is a by-product of my own preparation for the exam.
 I'm sharing it in the hope that it can be useful for others.
 In this repo, you will find:
 - ✅ Hands-on practice with MongoDB Query Language (MQL)
 - 🐍 Python examples using the PyMongo driver
 - 🧠 Curated questions complete with detailed solutions and explanations